deepaklearner/sample_cypher/README.md

 owner1, owner2, owner3
 FROM edwmaster.entitlement_master

-Note: owner1, owner2, owner3 can be employeeNumber or AID
+b. owner1, owner2, owner3 are employeeNumber

+c.
+The constraints for Entitlement nodes are "entitlementName" and "targetSystem".

-2. Create a node in neo4j with label "Entitlement" with below properties: entitlementID, entitlementName, description,
+d.
+"Entitlement" node has below properties: entitlementID, entitlementName, description,